-The Company has been incorporated under the laws of the Cayman Islands as an exempted company with limited liability and, as such, has received an undertaking from the Financial Secretary of the Cayman Islands in the following form:
+The Company has been incorporated under the laws of the Cayman Islands as an exempted company with limited liability and, as such, has applied for and expects to obtain an undertaking from the Financial Secretary of the Cayman Islands in the following form:

-The Tax Concessions Law 2018 Revision Undertaking as to Tax Concessions
+The Tax Concessions Law 2011 Revision Undertaking as to Tax Concessions

-In accordance with the provision of section 6 of The Tax Concessions Law (2018 Revision), the Financial Secretary undertakes with Thunder Bridge Acquisition, Ltd. ("the Company").
+In accordance with the provision of section 6 of The Tax Concessions Law (2011 Revision), the Financial Secretary undertakes with Thunder Bridge Acquisition, Ltd. ("the Company").